kokpheng/kokpheng/README.md

 **Milestones:**

 - 2012: Bachelor of Computer Science from 🇰🇭
-- 2016: Senior iOS Instructor at KSHRD
+- 2016: Senior iOS Instructor @ KSHRD
 - 2018: Master's in MIS from 🇰🇷
-- 2020: Senior Software Engineer at TSC
+- 2020: Senior Software Engineer @ TSC

 **Personal Stuffs:**